Teaching

 Workshops in Development

-- TEI Encoding for Digital Scholarship — A multi-phase workshop designed to train student contributors in the editorial and technical practices of TEI-XML encoding for the Early Modern Letters project, with a focus on Chamberlain’s correspondence and digital annotation methods.
+- TEI Encoding for Digital Scholarship A multi-phase workshop training student contributors in TEI-XML encoding for the The Chamberlain Letters project, with particular attention to Chamberlain’s correspondence.